aslishah/topic-modeling-workshop/README.md

 As they fly by them with their woven wings.
 ```

 We would definitely like to exlude the words `ANTONIO` and `SALARINO` from the analysis, because they will bias the results.
-By extention, we’d like to exclude the all-capital-letter words.
+By extention, we’d like to exclude all the speakers’ names, in our case: strings of CAPITAL LETTERS.
 It solves the problem, but only partially.
 The following fragment from _Hamlet_ shows a different way of indicating the speakers:

 ```
 SCENE.
 Elsinore.